-data, some of which have been briefly illustrated in [Liu et al. 2011; Liu et al.].
+We explore a real-world travel dataset provided by a travel company in China.
+From this dataset, we extracted 23,351 useful records from 5,211 tourists for 908 travel packages from the years 2000 to 2010, in which each tourist has traveled at least two different packages.
+Note that all the following discussions are based on the statistical analysis of this real-world dataset.
+There are some unique characteristics of the travel data, some of which have been briefly illustrated in Liu et al. [2011] and Liu et al. [2014].
 First, it is very sparse.
-On average, each tourist has traveled only 4 times and only 0.49% of the entries in the corresponding tourist package matrix are non-zero.
-The extreme sparseness of the data raises the challenges for traditional recommendation methods, such as the collaborative filtering which needs to discover enough and trustable similar users or items.
+On average, each tourist has traveled only four times and only 0.49% of the entries in the corresponding tourist package matrix are nonzero.
+The extreme sparseness of the data raises challenges for traditional recommendation methods, such as collaborative filtering, which needs to discover enough and trustable similar users or items.
 It is also one of the reasons that we exploit the additional context information for improving travel package recommendation.

-Next, the choice of the tourists is highly dependent on the attribute correlations between tourists and travel packages.
-For example, tourists with different age and gender also have different affordable prices.
-In Fig. 1(a), we can know that male tourists cost more money than female tourists on average, and tourists with different ages usually have different spending patterns.
-Thus, both the gender and the age of the tourists affect their choice when the tourists go to travel.
-As Fig. 1(b) shows, young tourists aged from 15 to 24 have half of travel records occurred in summer maybe because of the spare time in summer holiday.
-Also according to Fig. 1(b), the percentage of elders traveling in Fall is increasing with age, perhaps because Fall has more comfortable weather than other seasons.
-Let's consider a simple example, if there is a 20-years-old girl named Alice, based on Fig. 1(a) and Fig. 1(b), she should have higher possibility to choose a cheap short trip in summer than a luxury travel in winter.
-Similarly, it is easy to find that there are many other features affect the choices of tourists and the recommendation effects.
+Next, the choice of tourists is highly dependent on the attribute correlations between tourists and travel packages.
+For example, tourists with different ages and genders also have different affordable prices.
+From Figure 1(a), we know that male tourists cost more money than female tourists on average, and tourists with different ages usually have different spending patterns.
+Thus, both the genders and the ages of tourists affect their choices when they go to travel.
+As Figure 1(b) shows, young tourists aged 15 to 24 year have half of their travel records occurring in summer, perhaps because of their spare time during the summer holiday.
+Also according to Figure 1(b), the percentage of elders traveling in the fall increases with age, perhaps because fall has more comfortable weather than other seasons.
+Let's consider a simple example: if there is a 20-year-old girl named Alice, based on Figure 1(a) and Figure 1(b), she should have a higher possibility to choose a cheap short trip in the summer than a luxury one in the winter.
+Similarly, it is easy to find that there are many other features that affect the choices of tourists and the recommendation effects.
 Therefore, it is important to systematically incorporate these features and effectively use them for the travel package recommendation.

 Finally, the travel data have much stronger time dependence.
-Indeed, Table I shows that most of the travel packages are new, where a new package means a package which does not previously exist and is recently added into the system.
+Indeed, Table I shows that most of the travel packages are new, where a new package means a package that does not previously exist and has recently been added into the system.
 As illustrated in Table I, tourists like to choose novel packages, so that each year the travel companies create new travel packages to replace the old ones.
 Without traveling records, the only way to recommend these new packages is to exploit their content/context information.